gasobral/data-science/client_segmentation/README.md

 Brazilian e-commerce, we applied $k$-Means to identify similar groups of customers.

+The project is still being developed, so for now we do not have results.
+But that is the current status:

+### TODO list:
+[X] data initial analysis (data dictionary, univariate analysis, check for null or duplicated values);
+[X] identify data to be used for client segmentation [-] prototype functions to join the data from the data sets [ ] train k-Means
+[ ] use k-Means to obtain customer groups
+[ ] do the analysis
+[ ] write a report

+For [X], [-] and [ ] we denote, respectively, done, in-progress and not started.

 [^1]: [Alves Gomes, M., Meisen, T. A review on customer segmentation
     methods for personalized customer targeting in e-commerce use cases.
 Inf Syst E-Bus Manage 21, 527–570